The most common reason for your Jet Phones or Hardware to not be connecting is due to Network connectivity issues.

 Technical Port and IP Information

-If you are making technical modifications to your services, these are the important points to note and address:
+If you are making technical modifications to your services, these are the important points to note.
+These details can be provided with your ISP or IT professional to understand Jet's services and network activity:

 - TCP/IP SIP traffic uses port 5060 or 5061.
 Please ensure these ports are open and free of restrictions.